 Due to the uniqueness of Nathan's artistic flare and the popularity of his work, he has been featured on several TV shows including Britain's Got Talent 2011 reaching the semi-finals, Daybreak, Blue Peter and ITV news.
-Nathan has also been covered greatly in national press including the front cover of The Guardian for his Rupert Murdoch portrait made with 5,000 images of alleged phone hack victims.
-Big name brands such as Marmite, BIC, P&G (Oral B, Costa, Vita Liberata and Hovis have all independently commissioned Nathan for PR work.
+Nathan has also been covered greatly in national and global press including Good Morning America, New York Magazine, PerezHilton.com, Buzzfeed and front cover of The Guardian.
+Big name brands such as Marmite, BIC, Oral B, Costa, Jacobs, Dominoes and Hovis have all independently commissioned Nathan for PR work.
 Nathan has exhibited work all over the UK and had interviews as far as Japan, USA, and Australia.
 Along with travelling to Madrid, Istanbul, Helsinki and Vienna for commissioned work and TV guest appearances.
-Fitting in with Nathan’s busy working life he also spends a lot of time taking part in charity events to help raise money and has recently become an Ambassador for BulliesOut.
-Nathan's YouTube channel has 4.2 million hits and around 18,000 subscribers who are able watch his pre-recorded artistic processes in time lapse.
+Fitting in with Nathan’s busy working life he also spends a lot of time taking part in charity events to help raise money and is an Ambassador for BulliesOut.
+Nathan's YouTube channel has 4.6 million hits and around 18,000 subscribers who are able watch his pre-recorded artistic processes in time lapse.